mt-class/penn/projects/team10.md

 =============================================================

-Given a parallel corpus of sentences with foreign language and the translated language.
-To convey the information, it is important that the sentences are aligned.
+Given a parallel corpus of sentences with foreign language and the translated language, to convey the information, it is important that the sentences are aligned.
-The paragraphs are aligned correctly most of the times however, the sentences within the paragraph are not.
+The paragraphs are aligned correctly most of the times, however, the sentences within the paragraph are not.

-The task is to align the sentences correctly like below,
+The task is to align the sentences correctly like below:

-*Una delle vittime pi˘ recenti Ë stato Kumar Ponnambalam , che qualche mese fa era venuto in visita qui al Parlamento europeo*.
+> *Una delle vittime pi˘ recenti Ë stato Kumar Ponnambalam , che qualche mese fa era venuto in visita qui al Parlamento europeo*.

-*One of the people assassinated very recently in Sri Lanka was Mr Kumar Ponnambalam , who had visited the European Parliament just a few months ago*.
+> One of the people assassinated very recently in Sri Lanka was Mr Kumar Ponnambalam , who had visited the European Parliament just a few months ago.

 This is represented in the output file as, 1st sentence in foreign language (Italian) is equivalent to 1st sentence in translated language (English)